PennTURBO/Turbo-Documentation/drivetrain.md

 3. "run reftrack" - runs the referent tracking process and entity linking process on the entire pmbb:expanded graph.
 4. "run conclusionate .51 .51" - runs the conclusionation process on the entire pmbb:expanded graph, creating a new Conclusionations graph specific to this Conclusionation process.
 The decimal numbers provided as arguments can be between .5 and 1, and represent the threshold required for drawing a Biological sex and Date of birth conclusion.
 5. "run diagmap" - runs the Diagnosis Mapping process
 6. "run medmap" - runs the Medication Mapping process.
-This requires some additional setup (see Running Drivetrain) and should only be run if relevant services and technologies are in place.
+This requires some additional setup (see Running Drivetrain) and can only be run if relevant services and technologies are in place.

 Additionally, the full stack can be run using the command "run all .51 .51".